letsencrypt/acme-spec/draft-barnes-acme.md

 Given a Challenge/Response pair, the ACME server verifies the client's control of the domain by verifying that the TLS server was configured appropriately.

-1. Choose a set of DVSNI iterations to check.
+1. Choose a random subset of the N DVSNI iterations to check.
 2. For each iteration, compute the Z-value from the authorized keys object in the same way as the client.
 3. Open a TLS connection to the domain name being validated on the requested